BOM Pricing

 The other issue is that spreadsheets were designed for simple tabular data.
 But distributor offers are anything but simple!
-Vendors use different price break structures, which can't easily be compared: one vendor will quote prices at quantities of 100, 500 and 1000, and another at 25, 250 and 500.
-There are also restrictions such as MOQ (Minimum Order Quantity) and order multiple.
+For instance, distributors may use varying price break structures, making direct comparisons difficult.
+While one supplier may offer price breaks at quantities of 100, 500, and 1000 units, another might do so at 25, 250, and 500 units.
+Additionally, there are logistical considerations such as Minimum Order Quantities (MOQ) and order multiples that further complicate comparisons.

 For every BOM entry that is linked to an online identity (Manufacturer Part Number), PartsBox gathers online offers, and selects the best (least expensive) one.
 There are often as many as 20-40 offers for any given part.
 In the main BOM pricing table, only the best offer is displayed.